 - Create a Subfolder called zzz_hd_global_scenery3 in your Custom Scenery folder (using the zzz_ prefix should highlight, that this package should load at the “bottom” of your scenery list!)

-- Create a Subfolder called “Earth nav data” in your zzz_hd_global_scenery3 folder (here, its very important to namke it EXACTLY “Earth nav data” and don’t make any typos etc.)!
+- Create a Subfolder called “Earth nav data” in your zzz_hd_global_scenery3 folder.
+Here, its very important to name it EXACTLY – without the quotes – “Earth nav data” and don’t make any typos (it is also case sensitive)!

 - After you have uncompressed the ZIP file(s), put the resulting scenery folders (they should have names like +50-130,+30-120,+40+010 etc.) in the previously created (sub)folder “zzz_hd_global_scenery3/Earth nav data“!

 - Now you can continue with the scenery_packs.ini section if this is your first HD Scenery Mesh v3 package!
-Otherwise you can now start flying.
+Otherwise (if you correctly edited the scenery_packs.ini previously) you can now start flying.

 If you are still not sure, how your folder structure should look, it should resemble something like this (this is an example with only some of the packages/regions visible):

 This part is very important!
 If you do not do this, you will very likely NOT see any of your other add-ons (airports etc.) in a given region anymore!
 The reason is, that a “base mesh scenery” (which the HD Mesh Scenery v3 is) forms the base of your landscape and only layers above it will be rendered!
 Anything below the base mesh layer will not even be loaded.